Ravencrow/destinorol.com/content/solo-rpg/escape-from-the-headquarters/escape-from-the-headquarters - 1.md

 Yes
 ```

 Another shuriken?
 This guys don't have a very good neural network for sure.
-They should have learned that won't work agains my reflexes.
+They should have learned that won't work against my reflexes.

 ```
 The way of the electrified electronic hand!!!